 The innovative products of chemistry lead to cutting edge advancements—applied technology in medical devices, aerospace, computing, cars, fuels and more.
 That’s what chemistry enables: technological advancements that drive innovation, create jobs and enhance safety in our everyday lives.

-In 2013, chemical companies invested $56 billion in research and development to support new innovation.
-In fact, 17 percent of U.S. patents are chemistry or chemistry-related like life-saving medical treatments, automobile safety improvements and clean energy technologies.
+In 2014, American Chemistry invested $59 billion in research and development, or more than $185 per person in the United States.
+We invest more to innovate than the electronic, automobile, and healthcare industries.
 The business of chemistry excels at continuously bringing new, imaginative and innovative ideas to market—and tomorrow will be no different.

 Here are a few examples: